How about red, yellow, and green?

 Voila!
 My Crouse Hinds traffic light was working again!

-How You Can Recycle an Old Traffic Light and Turn it Into Home Décor
+How To Recycle An Old Traffic Light And Use It In Your Home Décor

 Unlike the case in 1989, there is now eBay, which is a very popular place for individuals to go who want to buy old traffic signals.
 However, many of these used traffic lights have already been repainted, rewired for residential use, and have already therefore been “recycled.”
 These old traffic lights on eBay also normally cost a lot more than you might pay for a traffic light awaiting its final fate in the junk heap of your local traffic signal contractor.